Pedro-vd20/access_lab_iot/README.md

     Delete the following files (these act as templates and will be created automatically by the pi with their real values):
     * `station.config`

+    Be sure to create the `/home/pi/logs`.
+The next stages require this folder be created.